-Time away from the residency program for extended vacation leave, extended sick leave, FMLA, disability or any other reason may result in a Resident having to spend additional time in the program beyond the anticipated date of completion.
+Time away from the residency program for vacation leave, sick leave, unpaid FMLA, resident paid family and medical leave, including parental/caregiver leave, or any other reason may result in a Resident having to spend additional time in the program beyond the anticipated date of completion.
 ACGME and medical board requirements must be met before a Resident can be certified as having completed a training program.
-Residents should refer to the institutional policy on Leave of Absence and the Effect on Program Completion in Section IX.
-Residents should consult their program director to determine if extended leave has an effect on the completion date of training.
+Residents should refer to the institutional policy on Leave Benefits for Residents and Fellows and the Effect on Program Completion.
+See Section VIIII of the Manual for a link to the policy.
+Residents and Fellows should consult their program director to determine if leave has an effect on the completion date of training.

-VACATION
+VACATION LEAVE

-The general vacation policy provides for three (3) weeks of paid vacation each year, including weekends and holidays.
+The resident will be provided three (3) weeks of paid vacation each year, including weekends and holidays.
 Departments may grant additional vacation on a discretionary basis.
-Unused leave may not be carried from one year to another and will not be redeemed for equivalent salary.
-Vacation is generally not approved for the last two weeks of the training year.
+Unused vacation leave may not be carried from one year to another and will not be redeemed for equivalent salary.